seeleyharrison/nlp-joke-generator/README.md

 Our datasets can be found in the compressed_data directory.
 After cloning/forking this repository locally, your first step should be to create a new directory called 'data' and extract all contents in compressed_data to this new directory.
-We discuss these datasets at length in our project report
+We discuss these datasets at length in our project report.

 ## Model Folders